 At Home Cleaning

-We recommend cleaning your ring at home no less than once a week, or more often as needed (such as a spill occuring during cooking or cleaning).
+We recommend cleaning your ring at home no less than once a week, or more often as needed (such as a spill occurring during cooking or cleaning).
 A complimentary MiaDonna jewelry cleaner is included with your purchase, and this can be reused for approximately 90 days.
 Please contact us for more cleaner as needed.

 Don’t have any jewelry cleaner?
 Not to worry, all you need is some dish soap and warm water.
 You want to soak your ring for 5-10 minutes then brush away residue with a soft bristle toothbrush.
 Make sure to clean the top, sides and underneath the center stone.
 If you have side stones, clean them in the same way making sure to brush beneath the stone and inside the ring if there is an opening.